Irish Association for Emergency Medicine: Constitution 2017

 - Expulsion for failure to pay subscriptions - Any member who has failed to pay their subscription by the time of the Annual General Meeting, despite being informed of the position by the Honorary Treasurer, shall automatically cease to be a member and shall not be entitled to vote.
 To be reinstated, such lapsed members must resubmit a new application for membership following full payment of outstanding subscriptions.

 4.1.
-The Annual Subscription, which differs by membership type, shall be determined at the Annual General Meeting of the Association on the recommendation of the Honorary Treasurer and will become liable for full payment on 1st January of the
+The Annual Subscription, which differs by membership type, shall be determined at the Annual General Meeting of the Association on the recommendation of the Honorary Treasurer and will become liable for full payment on 1st January of the subscription year.

 4.2.
 The Association may levy additional fees in response to particular contingencies.
 Such a levy will be recommended by the Executive Committee but will require approval of the membership at an Extraordinary or Annual General Meeting.